ogs22/cookbook/glossary/meridian.md

-A line on the earth's surface which passes through the north and south poles and crosses the equator at right angles.
+A line on the earth’s surface which passes through the north and south poles and crosses the equator at right angles.

 A great circle passing through the poles.